Coolkid0629/event-management/README.md

 ## Contributing

 We welcome contributions!
-Please read our Contributing Guidelines for more details.

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.
+No license for this project yet!

 ## Contact

-If you have any questions or feedback, feel free to reach out to us at support@eventmanagementapp.com.
+If you have any questions or feedback, feel free to reach out to me at kaustubh0629@gmail.com.